Office and call centre noise

 - Take quick spot check noise measurements using a simple noise meter such as the low-costing Pulsar Model 14 or the Pulsar Nova 42 to identify high noise areas and record noise levels over time.

-- Allocate quiet zones or break out rooms for meetings or for staff to focus.
+- Establish quiet zones or break out rooms for meetings or for staff to focus.

-- Make improvements to office design through careful partitioning, desk arrangement and other noise mitigation measures to improve the acoustic environment of the office.
+- Make improvements to office design through careful partitioning, desk arrangement, and other noise mitigation measures such as selecting ceilings that don’t bounce noise throughout the office, and choosing carpets and engineered flooring that absorb noise to improve the acoustic environment of the office.

 - In some cases employers might look at allowing staff to wear suitable headphones to listen to music or otherwise block out distraction.